-Dr. Piraye Yurttas Beim, Founder, and CEO of next-generation women's health company Celmatix and Board Member of the EndoFound, "Based on current trends, every five seconds a baby girl who will grow up to develop endometriosis is born.
+Dr. Piraye Yurttas Beim, Founder, and CEO of next-generation women's health company Celmatix and Board Member of the EndoFound, "Based on current trends, every five seconds a baby girl is born who will grow up to develop endometriosis.
 As a patient myself, I know the consequences of learning too late in life that the symptoms of endometriosis are not a normal part of being a woman.
 There is a pressing need to get more information and resources about this devastating condition into the hands of women earlier in their lives.
-I applaud Senator Serino and Assemblymember Rosenthal for taking on this important cause, and hope very much that the rest of the country will follow New York State’s example."
+I am delighted that New York is setting an example for others to follow.
+I applaud Senators Serino and Martinez, and Assemblymember Rosenthal for taking on this important cause, and hope very much that the rest of the country will take notice."

 Diana Falzone, TV personality and women's health advocate, "The passing of this bill is a significant step forward for bettering women's reproductive health awareness.
 Every woman, every person is entitled to living their healthiest, happiest, most productive life.
 By giving students the educational tools to recognize symptoms of menstrual health disorders like endometriosis, we are empowering them with knowledge about their bodies, therefore helping them get the proper diagnosis and treatment.
 May New York be the first state but not the last to pass a bill of this kind."